 It’s lived far beyond its appearance at that store and in your home.

-"Consider this our official endorsement for inviting objects into your space that are enigmatic or even a little bit ugly."
+7. The beauty of imperfection "Consider this our official endorsement for inviting objects into your space that are enigmatic or even a little bit ugly ."

 Imperfection can be beautiful and thought-provoking.